aws-samples/amazon-textract-idp-cdk-constructs/API.md

 ### TextractGenericAsyncSfnTask <a name="TextractGenericAsyncSfnTask" id="amazon-textract-idp-cdk-constructs.TextractGenericAsyncSfnTask"></a>

-Calls Textract asynchronous API.
+This Task calls the Textract through the asynchronous API.

+Which API to call is defined in

-Supports the Textract APIs:  'GENERIC' |  'EXPENSE' When GENERIC is called with features in the manifest definition, will call the AnalzyeDocument API.
+When GENERIC is called with features in the manifest definition, will call the AnalzyeDocument API.

 Takes the configuration from "Payload"."manifest"

 Will retry on recoverable errors based on textractAsyncCallMaxRetries errors for retry: ['ThrottlingException', 'LimitExceededException', 'InternalServerError', 'ProvisionedThroughputExceededException'],

 Internally calls Start* calls with OutputConfig and SNSNotification.
 Another Lambda functions waits for SNS Notification event and notifies the Step Function flow with the task token.

+Step Function JSON input requirements

-Input: "Payload"."manifest"
+**Input**: "Payload"."manifest"

-Output: potentially paginated Textract JSON Schema output at "TextractTempOutputJsonPath" (with the example will be at: "textract_result"."TextractTempOutputJsonPath")
+**Output**: "TextractTempOutputJsonPath" points to potentially paginated Textract JSON Schema output at "TextractTempOutputJsonPath" (using the example code it will be at: "textract_result"."TextractTempOutputJsonPath")

 Works together with TextractAsyncToJSON, which takes the s3_output_bucket/s3_temp_output_prefix location as input